whatsupmailbox/whatsupmailbox.github.io/_posts/2016-03-15-Five-Four-Club-Subscription-March-2016-Review-Coupon.md

 <DT>Bogart Jacket in Black</DT>
 </DL>

 <p>I always love it when <a href="https://www.fivefourclub.com/getstarted?referrer=RE731318" target="_blank">Five Four Club</a> sends me jackets.
-My husband and I are going on a trip to Europe this week so this will surely be a great outerwear for him while we're there.</p>
+My husband tends to buy a lot of shirts but not enough jackets.
+And the style on this jacket is totally cool.
+Very rocker, biker cool.
+All it needs is a pair of jeans, any t-shirt and aviator glasses to complete this look.
+That's totally how my husband would wear this ;)</p>

 <br>